EasonShi0624/EasonShi0624.github.io/_pages/about.md

 **Keyword: Electrochemistry; Path Integral Molecular Dynamics (PIMD); Machine Learning** <br>

-### 4. Representation Learning of Images with Convolutional Neural Networks (CNN)
+### 4. Representation Learning of Images with Convolutional Neural Network (CNN)
 **Supervisor: Shengjie Wang** <br>
 **Keyword: Machine Learning; Computer Vision; Feature Extraction** <br>
+Modern vision systems rely on the quality of their learned features and Convolutional Neural Network (CNN) is one powerful tool to extract hierarchical structures of images, enabling robust recognition without hand-crafted descriptors.
+Representation learning pushes that further to general, transferable embeddings.
+In this project, I utilized a light-weight CNN based autoencoder to learn representations of a fusion image dataset for a task evaluated by reconstruction loss and recognition accuracy.
+Multiple techniques such as batch-norm, residue connection, self-attention, and data augmentation are used are improving model performance. <br>

 This project was for the final competition of CSCI-SHU 360 Machine Learning and achieved a full score eventually.
 Codes are available on
 <strong style="color: #4b6aa1;">
   <a href="https://github.com/EasonShi0624/25Spring_Machine_Learning" style="color: #4b6aa1; text-decoration: none;"> Github </a>
 </strong>.

 # 📖 Educations
-- *2023.08 - Present*, B.S. in Chemistry with double major in Data Science, New York University Shanghai.
-Cumulative GPA: 3.984
+- *2023.08 - Present*, B.S. in Chemistry with double major in Data Science, New York University Shanghai. <br>
+  **Cumulative GPA: 3.984**

 ## Training
 - *2025.07*, **2025 Summer School on Machine Learning and Artificial Intelligence for the Molecular Sciences**, NYU Shanghai.

 # 💻 Leadership & Activities
 - *2023.9-2025.5* **Athelete**, Co-Badminton Team, NYUSH Athletics & Fitness Department.
 - *2023.10-2025.5* **Co-founder & Executive Board Member**, NYUSH Birdy.
 - *2024.5-2025.5* **President**, NYUSH Society in Natural Sciences.

 # 🎖 Honors and Awards
 - *2023.9* **Violet Scholarship** awarded by NYU Shanghai.